 Yes, amenities like benches and bike racks will be provided to make the setting attractive and comfortable for residents and visitors.
+There will also be a walking trail on the designated 56000 sf of open space on the property.

 6.5.2.13 A proposal which includes drive-through service will be designed to minimize impact on the neighborhood.
 Drive-through lanes will be fully screened from adjacent residential properties and communication systems will not be audible on adjacent properties.
 Not Applicable